+The Estimating rotational speed based on zero crossings is more accurate than phase estimation via envelope.

 The proposed algorithm can track, extract, and estimate the IAS even when the rotational speed changes rapidly.

 The root mean squared error is relatively low in all simulated scenarios, which reflects the quality of the algorithm.